 |Fat||42.07% to 49.77%|

-Parrots often feed on beetles.
-In fact, some gardeners try to attract parrots to keep beetles out of their flowerbeds.
+Some gardeners attract parrots to keep beetles out of their flowerbeds.

-Your parrot can safely eat certain beetles as they contain nutrients that can improve your parrot’s health and are often high in water content, keeping your parrot hydrated.
+A parrot can safely eat certain beetles because they contain nutrients that can improve their health and are often higher in water content, keeping the parrot hydrated.

 |Mealworm Beetle||Nutrition Information|

 Parrots can eat caterpillars as long as they’re not a poisonous species.
-Avoid spined, hairy, or brightly colored caterpillars.
-Only feed caterpillars that you are entirely sure are non-poisonous.
+Avoid caterpillars that are spined, hairy, or brightly colored.
+Only feed caterpillars you’re certain are non-poisonous.

-You can buy caterpillars as feeder insects in pet stores.
-However, they’re more difficult to find, making them an uncommon treat.
+You can buy caterpillars as feeder insects at pet stores.
+However, they’re more difficult to find, making them uncommon.
 Caterpillars are high in fat, so they should be consumed in moderation.